 In more modern times, special powers are granted to owners of four leafed clovers.
 These powers include being able to detect witches and evil spirits, and to see fairies.
 Cows are protected from witches by clover.

 So maybe that all helps to explain the luck of the Irish..

 Aparently the chances of finding one are a million to one – as there are 1,000,000 3 leafed clovers to every four leaf clover..

-But they are out there, so get yourself out into a paddock and don't stop til you have your very own four leafed clover.
+But they are out there, so get yourself out to a field and don’t stop until you have your very own four leaf clover.